AryanSingh2006/AryanSingh2006/README.md

 - 🎯 Preparing for hackathons, turning caffeine into code (and bugs into “features”)
 - 🎮 Started coding for games, I’m just pressing random keys and hoping for the best
 - ⚡ Fun fact: I love breaking things to see how they work… and sometimes they work better after
-- 💡 Always learning, building, and debugging at unholy hours 🚀
+- 💡 Always up for learning, building, and debugging at 3 AM

 ## 💻 Tech Stack